How to Improve Communication Within a Team

 Step One: Review

 Consider your current internal communication strategy and think about how everyone talks to each other and the platform they use to do it.
-Are you plagued by long email chains or the constant notifications of a messaging service like Slack?
+Are you plagued by long email chains or the constant notifications of a messaging service like Slack or MS Teams?
 You’ll need to determine what’s working and what isn’t at the moment before you can make any positive changes.

 While carrying out this internal review, give every single person within the organisation the opportunity to provide feedback on communication.
 What’s working for one team might cause serious headaches for another.
 The only way you’ll know this is by sitting down and hearing about these challenges.